 Right now my nutes are at 500 PPM and my timer is set for 1 minute on and 5 minutes off.
 When I checked my plants the roots were damp but not wet.
 I was kind of scared they were too dry at first but when I checked after the 1 minute on cycle the roots were thoroughly wet again.

-Here is what it’s all about, looking under the hood are some beautiful, white aeroponic roots.
+Here is what an Aeroponics grow is all about, looking under the hood are some beautiful, white aeroponic roots.
 They look good enough to stir fry don’t they?
 If I could convince Asians they make your dick hard I could make a fortune selling these!

 I am growing legally, but none of my neighbors or the landlord know and I want to keep it that way.
 I have pond liner on the floor because I don’t want to have to explain to my down stairs neighbor why water is coming out of the ceiling.

 Part of the reason I switched to aeroponics is to avoid sneaking in grow media.
 The other is that I wanted to do hydro but all that water in a recirculating bucket system made me nervous.
 With this system I get max number of plants in my space and use very little water.
 I estimate I could contain a 30 gallon spill but don’t want to find out.
 With aeroponics all I really need is a couple of gallons in the system.
 So for me aeroponic growing is perfect and so far the results are better than anything else I have tried.

 So my girls have been on 12/12 lighting for two weeks now.
 Everything is looking good and there are no problems.
 With HPS lighting its hard to see how green, healthy and lush these plants really are.
 This really is a sea of green.